-Best Albums of 2014 (So Far)
+Best Albums of 2014

 The Best Albums of 2014 list is compiled using sales data, Taste of Country staff opinions and reader input.
 Check back monthly to see how your favorite albums are faring.

-'I'm A Fire'
+'I'm a Fire'

 David Nail's third studio album is not so much of a departure as a new chapter in a diverse discography.
 The album is more upbeat than other ventures, but still packs a heavy punch when it comes to depth and lyrical skill.
 Nail originals like 'The Secret' and his No. 1 hit 'Whatever She's Got' will have you listening on repeat, and a rich duet with Lee Ann Womack perfectly complements his traditional, but never stale, sound.
-'I'm A Fire' is a powerful release for Nail and definitely a contender for one of the top albums this year.
+'I'm a Fire' is a powerful release for Nail and definitely a contender for one of the top albums this year.

 'I Don't Dance'

 'I Don't Dance' is a big, sentimental ballad that's not found elsewhere on Lee Brice's 'I Don't Dance' album.
 The 16-song project is a true work of art with producer, songwriter and singer all melding together to create one unified project.
-Brice is best when he's singing with purpose, as in 'Drinking Class' and 'That Don't Sound Like You' but songs like 'Girls in Bikinis' provide sweet interludes to lighten the mood.
+Brice is best when he's singing with purpose, as in 'Drinking Class' and 'That Don't Sound Like You,' but songs like 'Girls in Bikinis' provide sweet interludes to lighten the mood.

 'Sundown Heaven Town'

-'Write You A Song'
+'Write You a Song'

 Jon Pardi may be a newcomer to the country scene, but this singer has a voice that harkens back to some of the most iconic stars.
-That's what makes 'Write You A Song' one of the top albums of 2014 -- his sound on tracks like 'What I Can't Put Down' and 'Up All Night' is rowdy, rocking, raw country.
+That's what makes 'Write You a Song' one of the top albums of 2014 -- his sound on tracks like 'What I Can't Put Down' and 'Up All Night' is rowdy, rocking, raw country.
 Pardi isn't trying to trick you into liking him with ballads about love or sentimentality, he's just here to bring some straight-forward country rock that will have you picking up something you can't put down.

 'Turn It Up'

 Blue collar country hero Josh Thompson targets a specific audience with the 10 songs on his 'Turn It Up' album.
-It's loud and rowdy and undeniably country, but nothing on this Best Albums list inclusion going to make old-timers too comfortable.
+It's loud and rowdy and undeniably country, but nothing on this Best Albums of 2014 list inclusion going to make old-timers too comfortable.
 Thompson re-introduces who he is on this album, his second studio release.
 Songs about beer, women and cars blanket the project, but he won't be cast aside as another bro-country star.
-If you're a meat and potatoes kind of country music fan you'll dig this high-powered release.
+If you're a meat and potatoes kind of country music fan, you'll dig this high-powered release.

-'Just As I Am'
+'Just as I Am'